angelsix/website-vuedna/README.md

 ## Prerequisites

-1. Install Node.js from https://nodejs.org/en/download/
+1. Install Node.js Installer (not binary) from https://nodejs.org/en/download/
 2. (Optional) In command line run `npm install -g live-server` to allow simple live server of static files from command line with `live-server .` in directory of the files

 ## Building the project

-Go into `grid` folder.
+Go into `grid` folder (and/or open the grid folder in VS Code to work on it).

 The `project.json` file contains the npm commands.
 Open command line in the folder and run the following.

 ## First build project dependencies install
 ```